Blog

 Soc 2 Document Risk Responses

 Documentation is the devil here.
 So, remember to document the risk treatment plan.
-While you won’t be able to eliminate risks, your documentation on what should be done in the event of any such eventuality will hold you in good stead during the audit.
+While you won’t be able to eliminate risks, your documentation on what should be done in the event of any such eventuality will hold you in good standing during the audit.

 Step 5: Stay consistent

-SOC 2 risk assessment and criteria
+Criteria to consider during a SOC 2 risk assessment

-Security, Availability, Confidentiality, Processing Integrity and Privacy – each focuses on a specific area, describing a set of compliance objectives your business must meet with the help of controls.
+Security, Availability, Confidentiality, Processing Integrity, and Privacy – each focuses on a specific area, describing a set of compliance objectives your business must meet with the help of controls.

 Selecting the relevant TSCs is one of the first steps in your SOC 2 compliance journey.
 With a clearly stated objective and scope of the audit, your risk assessment will be much more focused and relevant.